ea1het/0x30.io/_pages/about.md

 Hi there,

 Thanks for getting to my personal website.
-Here you will be able to find some useful information about myself.
+Here you will be able to find some useful information about me.

 From the menu, you can have access to: